RhodiumToad/pllua-ng/README.md

            inside.
 If the module returns any table from a function, that table might be modified from inside the sandbox.

+           If 'module' is actually a table, it is treated as a sequence, each element of which is either a module name or a table { 'module', newname, mode, global } with missing values of mode/global defaulted to the original arguments.
+	   This enables the common case usage to be just:

+             trusted.allow{"foo", "bar", "baz"}

       trusted.require(module, newname, mode)
         -- equiv. to  trusted.allow(module, newname, mode, true)